aj207840-dev/aj207840-dev/README.md

 ## 🚀 About Me

-I am a BCA graduate with a strong interest in Python, Django, and Full-Stack Web Development.
+I am a BBA(CA)  graduate with a strong interest in Python, Django, and Full-Stack Web Development.
 I enjoy building responsive, user-friendly, and real-world web applications while continuously improving my programming and problem-solving skills.

 Currently, I am focused on Django development, database management, and modern web technologies by creating practical projects and expanding my technical expertise.